ericstefano/Ip-Subnet-Calculator/README.md

 - A Binary converter made by me ( I only found out later that Python had a built-in binary converter)

-- Calculate and Find out The:
+- It only needs an IP Addressa and it CIDR to Calculate and Find out The:

 CIDR;
 Netmask;